tshepang/blog/content/misc/a visit to Mozambique.rst

 - The condition of Maputo, the city we stayed at, is horrific.
 It looks like a very run-down Durban, and quite large as well.
-We didn't explore it as much as would have liked, but it's such pain, given the language barriers, as well as hardly having any street names or markings on buildings.
+We didn't explore it as much as I would have liked, but it's such pain, given the language barriers, as well as hardly having any street names or markings on buildings.
 We were in bad need for a guide.
 Most on the buildings are in a very dilapidated state.
-A very rough guess over 80% of them, though you'd find something gorgeous here and there.
+A very rough guess is over 80% of them, though you'd find something gorgeous here and there.
 The roads are heavily congested and the drivers very inconsiderate... the worst I've seen.
 It's amazing there wasn't a traffic accident we've witnessed.
 Anyways, it was